glennj/exercism-moonscript/CONTRIBUTING.md

     bin/test-one ${slug_name}
     ```

-1. When you're satisfied with the solution, create the stub file `${slug_name}.moon`,.
+1. When you're satisfied with the solution, create the stub file `${slug_name}.moon`.
+   Provide a stub for each function being tested.
+   The stub function should emit an error.
    See what it looks like in other exercises.

 1. Run `bin/configlet lint` to ensure that the new exercise conforms to Exercism standards.